 Boston Health Care for the Homeless Program

-Internships are most often structured to combine a variety of service experiences and program team/sites.
-Whenever possible, we look to provide balance in our internships by assigning individuals to roles that involve both patient contact in clinical settings and work that is administrative in nature.
+Undergraduate internships are most often structured to combine a variety of service experiences and programs at multiple sites.
+Whenever possible, we look to provide balance in our internships by assigning roles that involve patient contact in clinical settings and work that is more administrative in nature.
 Because these internships are based on volunteer openings it can be difficult to predict availability well in advance.

 Previous PICS interns have worked on our Research, Hep C, and Street Teams.

 We seek applicants who are mature, articulate, and enthusiastic and demonstrate ability in the following areas: organizational, time management, writing, attention to detail, ability to learn quickly and work independently, with a high level of emotional intelligence.
 A history of volunteer service and prior health care experience (professional, volunteer/intern, coursework) are preferred.
 A history of working with underserved populations is preferred.
 We seek multi-lingual candidates who can demonstrate successful cultural affirmation in diverse settings.

 - Genuine interest in getting to know individuals experiencing homelessness

 - Adept at problem solving